OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

    A partial derivation tree that has root S:

-   .. odsafig:: Images/lt3ptree3.png
-      :width: 200
-      :align: center
+   .. inlineav:: partDeriv1CON dgm
+      :links: AV/VisFormalLang/CFG/partDeriv1CON.css
+      :scripts: AV/VisFormalLang/CFG/partDeriv1CON.js
-      :capalign: justify
+      :align: justify
-      :figwidth: 90%
-      :alt: lt3ptree3

    | The yield of this example is :math:`aAacB` (which is a sentential form).
    | A partial derivation tree that does not have root S:

-   .. odsafig:: Images/lt3ptree4.png
-      :width: 130
-      :align: center
+   .. inlineav:: partDeriv2CON dgm
+      :links: AV/VisFormalLang/CFG/partDeriv2CON.css
+      :scripts: AV/VisFormalLang/CFG/partDeriv2CON.js
-      :capalign: justify
+      :align: justify
-      :figwidth: 90%
-      :alt: lt3ptree4

 .. slide:: Membership problem (1)

-   **Membership:** Given CFG :math:`G` and string :math:`w \in \Sigma^*`, is :math:`w \in L(G)`?
+   | **Membership:** Given CFG :math:`G` and string :math:`w \in \Sigma^*`,
+     is :math:`w \in L(G)`?

-   If we can find a derivation of :math:`w`, then we would know that :math:`w` is in :math:`L(G)`.
+   |    If we can find a derivation of :math:`w`, then we would know that
+        :math:`w` is in :math:`L(G)`.

    | **Motivation:**
    |    :math:`G` is the grammar for Java.
    |    :math:`w` is your Java program.
    |    Is :math:`w` syntactically correct?

-.. slide:: Membership problem (2)

-   | Why would anybody want to do this?
-   | :math:`G =` Java, :math:`w =` Java program.
-   | Is :math:`w` a syntactically correct program?

-   This is (part of) what a compiler does.
+   * This is (part of) what a compiler does.
      You write a program, you compile it, and the compiler finds all your syntax mistakes.

-   (It also "translates" the program into "bytecode" to be executed.
+   * (It also "translates" the program into "bytecode" to be executed.
      We won't talk much about that aspect of compilers in this class.)

 .. slide:: Example